By Pat Brennan, Jet Propulsion Laboratory

 Fifty-one Peg, as it came to be known, was half the size of Jupiter with a seemingly impossible, sun-hugging orbit: a year on the planet—the time it takes to make one orbit around its star—lasts only 4.3 Earth days.

 Later observations confirmed its existence.
-For a while, however, even Marcy had concerns.

-And as it turned out, Marcy and Butler might have won the race to find the first exoplanet—if only they’d known what was already in their possession.
+The US team might have won the race to find the first exoplanet—if only they’d known what was already in their possession.
 For months, they’d been recording observations of stars using a light-splitting device called a spectrograph to hunt for stellar wobbles.
 It was the same method the European team used: capturing subtle changes in starlight being stretched and squeezed as the star moved farther away and then closer to Earth in response to gravitational tugs from an orbiting planet.

-But Marcy and Butler never imagined finding a big, heavy, star-hugging planet with a 4-day orbit.
+They never imagined finding a big, heavy, star-hugging planet with a 4-day orbit.
 When Butler and the team re-examined their data, they began finding one planet after another: large, hot Jupiters that also were rapidly circling their stars.

 But Walker’s first draft had been correct.
 In 2003, a Jupiter-sized planet was confirmed to be in orbit around gamma Cephei.